mingliangguo/redautumn.github.com/_posts/2020-03-14-redis-sentinel-note.md

 ## How to check if the sentinel cluster works properly

-1. connect to sentinel and find out the master nodes
+- Step 1: connect to sentinel and find out the master nodes

 ```bash
 # connect to sentinel server